 “Just unsubscribed from a group which I had been a member for only 3 months.
 She was sharing free content, along with a few live videos.
 Eventually, she posted that people are taking advantage, not hiring her as a coach after consuming her content.
-Literally she said ‘If you don’t want to move forward, just leave.'
+Literally she said ‘If you don’t want to move forward, just leave.’
 So I left, because I sensed anger and lack.” — a comment posted on my FB page.

-First, I have to say that I can relate from both sides, the consumer, but also as the seller.
-I’ve been there — thinking that just because I’ve shared a lot of free content with my audience, that I'm entitled to having them buy from me.
-And when they didn’t, I felt resentful.
+I’ve been there — thinking that just because I’ve shared a lot of free content with my audience, that I’m entitled to have them buy from me.
+When they didn’t, I was resentful...

-Resentment builds when we pretend to be generous, with an ulterior motive of expecting our audience to buy, and then discover that they have their own timing.
+Resentment builds when we pretend to be generous yet harbor an ulterior motive of expecting people to buy… and then discover that they have their own timing!

 In the long-term, you will get enormous benefits by being generous and service-oriented.
 But no one can tell you, not the smartest marketing expert in the world, when you can expect that return to be… or in what form.